David5p/play_tennis/README.md

 - The admin panel is accessible by the addition of /admin at the end of the website's URL.

 - The user is then taken to the Django Administration Login page and asked to provide their login credentials.
-Only users with Superuser status can accesss the admin panel.
+Only users with Superuser status can access the admin panel.

 <p align="center">
   <img src="booking/static/booking/images/django_admin.png" alt="Admin login page">